drammos/Role_Playing_Game/Readme.md

 git clone https://github.com/DimitrisRammos/Role_Playing_Game

 ## Code
+The project consists of 3 main folders:
+-program, which includes the main function of the program and the MakeFile.
+-include, which includes the definitions of the classes and their functions.
+-modules, wich includes the implementation of the classes and their functions.

-## Vocalization Project
+## Project Objective
-The vocalization of the Project find [here.](https://github.com/DimitrisRammos/Role_Playing_Game/blob/main/OOPproj_2021.pdf)
+You can find the project objective [here.](https://github.com/DimitrisRammos/Role_Playing_Game/blob/main/OOPproj_2021.pdf)

-If you want read more explanations for the code read [here.](https://github.com/DimitrisRammos/Role_Playing_Game/blob/main/Readme)
+If you need further explanations on the code click [here.](https://github.com/DimitrisRammos/Role_Playing_Game/blob/main/Readme)

 ## Compilation
-If you want to run the code, than follow these steps:
+If you want to run the code, run the following commands:

 cd program

 make run

-After, the game witll start.